 Alcoholic liver disease is the result of drinking alcohol excessively.
 This condition is in direct correlation to the amount of alcohol you drink; your blood is not able to break down the alcohol properly, and it affects your liver.
 This can also be a hereditary condition because genes that are passed down from your parents may increase your chances of becoming an alcoholic.

 Nonalcoholic fatty liver disease (NAFLD) is considered the most common liver disorder in the Western world.
-It’s recognized as one of the most common forms of chronic liver disease and is among the most common forms of chronic liver disease across the globe.
-NAFLD is most likely to happen in people who are overweight and middle-aged, but recently there are more and more cases of children with NAFLD because it is a result of the standard American diet.
+(3) It’s recognized as one of the most common forms of chronic liver disease and is among the most common forms of chronic liver disease across the globe.
+NAFLD is most likely to happen in people who are overweight and middle-aged, but recently, due to an increase in childhood obesity, there are more and more cases of children with NAFLD as a result of the standard American diet.
 People with NAFLD often have high cholesterol and diabetes as well.
 Typically, this condition is linked to malnutrition, medications, inherited liver disease, fast weight loss and too much bacteria in the small intestine.
 There are three types of NAFLD:

 Nonalcoholic steatohepatitis happens to a small number of people with fatty liver.
 The fat causes inflammation in the liver, and this can impair the liver’s ability to function.
 This can also lead to cirrhosis, or the scarring of the liver.